monry/UniFlow/Assets/README.md

 # UniFlow

-UniFlow is a library that can connect various Unity events including user interaction without writing any C# script.
+UniFlow is a library that can connect various Unity components without writing any C# script.

-Processes such as "Tutorial that accepts user interaction" and "Waiting for the end of playback of Animation, Audio, Timeline, etc." can be implemented easily.
+You can implement easily processes such as "Tutorial that accepts user interaction" and "Waiting for the end of playback of Animation, Audio, Timeline, etc.".

 ## Installation